-Florida Man Arrested After Threatening To ‘Stab As Many Children As Possible’ At Tampa Elementary School
+Florida Man Arrested After Allegedly Threatening To ‘Stab As Many Children As Possible’ At Bellamy Elementary

 — Nicole Walker (@refusalxx) August 16, 2019

-The Daily Mail says that Aman, who was born in Abakanets, Russia has a history of mental health issues, and explained that he was targeting the school because of their patriotic color scheme, referring to its “obnoxious” national pride.
+The Daily Mail says that Aman, who was born in Abakanets, Russia, has a history of mental health issues and explained that he was purportedly targeting the school because of their patriotic color scheme, referring to its “obnoxious” national pride.

 Aman’s roommate said he shared his plot with him, allowing time for the man to call the police and distract the knife-wielding Florida man until the authorities arrived.

-Crystal Clark, chief communications officer for Hillsborough County Sheriff’s Office stated that Aman has been sectioned under the Baker Act, and the investigation is still ongoing.
+Crystal Clark, chief communications officer for Hillsborough County Sheriff’s Office, stated that Aman has been sectioned under the Baker Act, and the investigation is still ongoing.

 “An investigation is ongoing and charges could follow.
 However, there is currently no safety threat for students, parents or staff of Bellamy Elementary.”